SAP-samples/teched2023-AD180v/exercises/1_Build_Process_Automation/1_1_spa-academy-salesorder/spa-academy-salesorder.md

 <!-- description --> Create a business project and process to build and extend business processes.

 ## Prerequisites
-  - A [SAP BTP Free Tier Account](spa-subscribe-booster) with SAP Build Process Automation booster.
-If you rather use a SAP BTP Trial account, please follow [Subscribe to SAP Build Process Automation Using SAP BTP Free Trial](spa-subscribe-free-trial)
+  - A SAP BTP Trial account, please follow [Subscribe to SAP Build Process Automation Using SAP BTP Free Trial Booster](exercises/0_Setup_Trial_Landscape/3_spa-subscribe-booster/spa-subscribe-booster.md)

 ## You will learn
   - How to create a SAP Build Process Automation project.